ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/analysingResults.md

 # Verifying the result of the translation
 The goal is to compare the newly created marian translation model with publicly available translators like Google translator and Deepl.
 To compare the results of each translation we are calculating the BLEU values for each translation.
-The results are splitted for the document level and the sentence level translation.
+The results are split for the document level and the sentence level translation.

 ## Generating BLEU values for documents translated on a document level
 For the following translations the whole document was used as input.